 If you plan to vote in person and have specific accessibility concerns, visit your polling place well before Election Day.
 Call ahead to arrange your visit.
 Voting places are often located:

-- In public buildings like community centers; you can likely visit any time.
-When you call ahead, find a time when your visit won’t interrupt other activities in the building.
+- In public buildings such as community centers where you can likely visit any time.
+When you call ahead, find a time when your visit will not interrupt other activities in the building.